ironhack-rmt-materials/technical-interview-react-ii/README.md

 ## Requirements

-Search Functionality
+Functionality to search books & display a list of books:
-- Your app should include a search bar where users can enter book titles.
+- Your app should include an input field where users can enter book titles.
-- Based on user's input, fetch data from the Google Books API and display a list of books (show book titles, authors, and cover images from the API response).
+- Based on user's input, fetch data from the Google Books API and display a list of books (for each book, display the title, author, and cover image from the API response).
 - Handle loading and error states.

 <br />